clusterfudge/silica/docs/UV_AGENT_MANAGEMENT.md

 ### Launch Process
 1. Load environment variables from piku ENV files
 2. Run `uv sync` to ensure dependencies are up to date
-3. Stay in project root directory
+3. Resolve executable paths from project root using `uv run which <executable>`
+4. Change to `./code` directory (where user project code is located)
-4. Launch agent using `uv run <command>`
+5. Launch agent using resolved executable path

 ## Benefits of This Approach